scrool/xled/README.rst

 * `homebridge-twinkly` - unofficial Homebridge plugin
 * `TwinklyWPF`_ - .net 5 GUI and API library
 * `ioBroker.twinkly`_ - twinkly adapter for ioBroker to communicate with the Twinkly lights
+* `Twinkly Twinkly Little Star` - ttls helps you to make async requests to Twinkly LEDs.
+Includes CLI and some examples how to create both loadable movies and realtime sequences.
 * `Twinkly.vb for HomeSeer`_
 * `thingzi-logic-twinkly`_ - Twinkly lights integration for node red
 * Python class to interact with generation I device and IDA Pro loader of firmware binary in `Twinkly Twinkly Little Star by F-Secure LABS`_.